-Most patients, including those with common secondary headaches, have no signs and research is rarely required to exclude a secondary headache.
-Migraines and tension headaches account for the vast majority of the remaining headaches (95%) that occur in primary or secondary care.
-Migraine, tension headache and drug overuse headache are important for public health, as they are responsible for high levels of disability and ill health in the population.
-Headache is an extremely common symptom, and overall headache disorders are among the most common disorders of the nervous system, with a prevalence of 48.9% in the general population.
+Most patients, including those with secondary headaches, have no signs and research is rarely needed to exclude a secondary headache.
+Migraines and tension headaches account for the vast majority (95%) of primary or secondary care headaches.
+Migraine, tension headache and drug overuse headache are important public health issues due to their high levels of disability and ill health in the population.
+Headache is an extremely common symptom and overall headache disorders are among the most common disorders of the nervous system, with a prevalence of 48.9% in the general population.

-These types of headache share many common signs and symptoms, so a clear understanding of each helps prevent a delay in diagnosis and inadequate or ineffective treatment.
-These are a specific subtype of primary headache disorders characterized by headaches that are of short duration, are strictly one-sided and have accompanying autonomic features of lacrimation, rhinorrhea, conjunctival injection and ptosis.
+These types of headache share many common signs and symptoms, so it is essential to have a clear understanding of each one in order to avoid delays in diagnosis and inadequate or ineffective treatment.
+These are a specific subtype of primary headache disorders characterized by headaches that are short-lived, strictly one-sided and accompanied by autonomic features such as lacrimation, rhinorrhea, conjunctival injection and ptosis.